 - Elementary students receive free meals since they are Community Eligibility Provision schools.

 - Junior High and High school students need to apply online or on paper to receive free or reduced-price meals.

 Please call 423-547-8000, ext.
 8216 if you need help or have questions about free and reduced-price meal applications.
 Please reference the free and reduced meals Frequently Asked Questions (FAQ) for more information.

 The Community Eligibility Provision (CEP) is a meal service option for schools and school districts in low-income areas.
 A key provision of The Healthy, Hunger Free Kids Act (HHFKA, Public Law 111-296; December 13, 2010), CEP allows the nation’s highest poverty schools and districts to serve breakfast and lunch at no cost to all enrolled students without the burden of collecting household applications.
 Instead, schools that adopt CEP are reimbursed using a formula based on the percentage of students participating in other specific means-tested programs, such as the Supplemental Nutrition Assistance Program (SNAP) and Temporary Assistance for Needy Families (TANF).

 All three Elizabethton elementary schools benefit from the CEP.
-Read more about the program here.
+Read more about the program on the USDA webpage.

 This institution is an equal opportunity provider.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.